Skip to main content

 Filter by time period

-This filter will limit the search results to files and folder which have a date-time tags pointing in a certain time period.
+This filter limits search results to files and folders that have date-time tags pointing to a certain time period.

 Options for searching entries tagged with date tags